John Owen on Virtual Pardon: Textual Dependance On Thomas Gilbert

 THE Light held out in these Papers is accounted so clear and so useful, that it hath been thought great Pity it hath not been set up upon a Candlestick.
 They have pas∣sed up and down in Manuscript about Thirty Years, being much valued by those who were Possessors of them.
 It is Credibly reported that a very great and Learned Man (whom for some Reasons I will not name, though his Commendation would have great weight with Persons of different perswasions) did upon the perusal of them, speak to the Learned Author to this purpose, That it was worth a Mans Living a great while, though he did nothing else but bring forth such a Composure.

-I would like to further suggest that we can narrow down the existence of Q to sometime either in or prior to 1668.
+I would like to further suggest that we can narrow down the existence of Q to sometime either in or sometime slightly prior to 1668.
 The reason for this is because of the very close parallels between page 208 of Robert Ferguson's Justification Onely Upon A Satisfaction (https://quod.lib.umich.edu/e/eebo2/B22921.0001.001/1:3.9?rgn=div2;subview=detail;type=simple;view=fulltext;q1=legal+guilt) published 1668 with pages 6 and 20 of Gilbert's published work:

 Ferguson, pg.
 208 | Gilbert, pg.
 6 |